TalBl/C096411/Desiction_Trees.md

 #### Regression Tree

-The classification is a retional number.
+The classification is a rational number.
-Leaf in this kind of tree has examples with diffrent classification.
+A leaf in this kind of tree holds examples with the diffrent labels.
-Leaf value is the average of his examples's classification.
+The Leaf's value is the average of it's examples's classifications.

 For example:
 <p align="center">